MartinKondor/PhiLang/README.md

 - [ ] Executes faster than Python, R, Octave, Matlab and other competitors.
 - [ ] Can be easily accessed and runned from other programming languages.
 - [ ] Contains the basic ML and DL algorithms.
+- [ ] Have an option to be compiled to bytecode, for running low level operations.

 ## How the interpreter works